fluxcd/flux/docs/references/blueprint.md

 with the systems that ensure that the orchestrator is in a working state.

-Flux provides a CLI ([`fluxctl`](./using/fluxctl.md)) and a UI (as a component of Weave Cloud) to perform these operations manually.
+Flux provides a CLI ([`fluxctl`](fluxctl.md)) to perform these operations manually.
 Flux is flexible enough to fit into any development process.

-## Implementation Overview
+## Implementation overview

 The following describes how Flux achieves the goals.